schambig/schambig/README.md

   <img src="https://komarev.com/ghpvc/?username=schambig" alt="schambig" />
 </p>

-I am Salomon a Software and Full Stack Web Developer with focus on backend development, skilled in Python, Golang and JavaScript, passionate about learning new technologies and tackling challenging projects.
+I am a Software and Full Stack Web Developer with focus on backend development, skilled in Python, Golang and JavaScript.
+I am passionate about learning new technologies and tackling challenging projects.

 Eager to grow my skills and contribute to dynamic and innovative projects in a collaborative environment.